Charm physics: Mixing and CPV in charm

 which, using Eqs.~\eqref{eq:xcp} - \eqref{eq:deltay}, lead to

 Note that for ease of interpretation, the statistical and systematic errors from the bin-flip analyses have been summed in quadrature~\cite{LHCb:2021ykz}.\\

-Not only do the values obtained using the bin-flip method dominate the world averages, they have helped to define the most precise measure of CPV through mixing and interference in the charm sector.
+Not only do the values obtained using the bin-flip method dominate the world averages of the parameter $x$, they have helped to define the most precise measure of CPV through mixing and interference in the charm sector.
 However, since CPV remains still unconfirmed, the world averages taken from HFLAV~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg} testing the no-CPV, i.e.\ $|q/p| = 1 $ and $\phi = 0$, and the CPV-allowed, i.e.\ $|q/p| \neq 1 $ and $\phi \neq 0$, hypotheses, respectively, are:

-The status of charm mixing and CPV, for the CPV-allowed case, is also summarised in the fits to current experimental measurements performed by HFLAV; Fig.~\ref{fig:noCPVHFLAV} shows the allowed regions for the CPV parameters $|q/p|-1$ and $\phi \approx \arg(q/p)$, while Fig.~\ref{fig:CPVHFLAV} shows the constraints on the mixing parameters $x$ and $y$.
-Currently, the no-CPV hypothesis is excluded at $2.1\sigma$ and the no-mixing hypothesis is excluded at more than $10\sigma$.\\
+The status of charm mixing and CPV, for the CPV-allowed case, is summarised in the HFLAV fits to current experimental measurements shown in Fig.~\ref{fig:noCPVHFLAV}; see also~\cite{UTfit:2022hsi, LHCb:2024yxi} for similar analyses, which also include constraints from current measurements of the CKM angle $\gamma$.
+Fig.~\ref{fig:noCPVHFLAV} shows the allowed regions for the CPV parameters $|q/p|-1$ and $\phi \approx \arg(q/p)$, while Fig.~\ref{fig:CPVHFLAV} shows the constraints on the mixing parameters $x$ and $y$.
+Currently, the no-CPV hypothesis is excluded at $2.1\sigma$ and the no-mixing hypothesis is excluded at more than $10\sigma$. \\

 Although an exciting step, the measurement reporting the observation of $x$ remains statistically limited, and future analyses will be vital to constrain this further.
-Unfortunately, $y$ is extremely sensitive to the strong phase partitioning in the bin-flip methodology and as such there are large systematic uncertainties in this part of the measurement.
+Unfortunately, $y$ is extremely sensitive to the strong phase partitioning in the bin-flip methodology.
+In general the mixing-terms for CP-odd yields partially cancel between upper and lower dalitz bins.
+This increases the uncertainty on $y$ and $\Delta y$ by around a factor of 2.
 Complementary model-dependent analysis such as time-dependent amplitude analysis~\cite{Belle:2014Kspipi} can offer an opportunity to resolve this.
-As discussed in Section~\ref{subsec:nonlep} the amplitude analysis models the strong phase, and more importantly, the interference between different states removing the ambiguity caused by this partitioning.
-By defining a model where the evolution of the strong phase is captured as a function of decay time it is possible to extract a less systematically limited determination of $y$.
+As discussed in Section~\ref{subsec:nonlep} the amplitude analysis models the strong phase, and more importantly, the interference between different states removing the ambiguity caused by this partitioning and cancellation.
+By defining a model where the evolution of the strong phase is captured as a function of decay time it is possible to extract a less statistically limited determination of $y$.
 This methodology was applied successfully by Belle in 2014~\cite{Belle:2014Kspipi} where the formalism is outlined in more detail; currently, this measurement remains statistically limited. \\

 Some hadronic final states can be reached via the decay of both the $D^0$ and the $\bar{D}^0$ as parent particle.
 Examples of such final states are $K^+K^-$, $ \pi^+\pi^-$, $ K_S^0\pi^+\pi^-$, etc. In general, for these modes, there may be a difference between the magnitude and/or the phase of the decay amplitude for the $D^0$ and the $\bar{D}^0$.
 For multi-body decays like $ K_S^0\pi^+\pi^-$, the CP-conserving strong phase difference will vary over the phase-space of the decay.
 Knowledge of the strong phase differences in the phase space of $ K_S^0\pi^+\pi^-$ is invaluable input to both direct CPV and mixing measurements done at experiments like LHCb and Belle/ Belle II where this information is not directly accessible.
 The idea of using quantum correlated input for $K_S\pi^+\pi^-$ decays was first introduced for measurements of the CKM angle $\gamma$ in~\cite{Giri:2003ty}, and later optimised in \cite{Bondar:2005ki, Bondar:2008hh}.\\